serzhshakur/sanitarr/readme.md

 - Cleans up movies and series based on your configuration;
 - Supports custom tags to keep specific files;
 - Provides logging and error handling;
+- Unmonitor watched content: Automatically unmonitor watched movies in Radarr and watched series in Sonar;

 ## Configuration